 Santorini is a very small island which relies heavily on tourism.
 As such, we found the hospitality at our hotel and the staff in shops and restaurants to be fantastic.
 There were no noses being turned up by wait staff or shop attendants like we occasionally experience when we are in London, Paris or New York.
 Nothing was a drama and everyone continually cooed over the baby.
 We were made to feel very welcome and quite frankly, we didn’t want to leave.

 We flew directly from Manchester to Thira (Santorini) with easyJet and stayed at Ikastikies Suites in Firostefani.
+Here are some further recommendations of where to stay in Santorini.
 We traveled in early May which is not peak season meaning it was a bit cheaper and not overly crowded.
 I would highly recommend avoiding the warmer and busier months with a baby as personally I don’t believe it would be as enjoyable.

 So have I convinced you that Santorini with a baby is a good idea?
 We have traveled A LOT with our little one, so be sure to check out some of our other blog posts such as ‘Monaco Grand Prix with a Baby … Would I do it again?‘ and ‘Travel Diary | Budapest‘